krakrukra/PocketAdmin/extra/wiki/ondemand.md

 there is no difference if you have enbled OS fingerprinter, HID-only
 mode, etc. If the script file that you have requested was not found,
 the device will stay in the idle state, but sequences of 20 or more
-toggles will function even if there is no valid filesystem found
+toggles will function even if there is no valid filesystem found on device.